Come to our wedding!

 10 AM — Mandatory check-out

-We have to be cleaned up and out of the way by 10 or else we get charged!
+We have to clean and be out by 10 or we get charged!

 Gifts